There are European and UK rules governing how you can ship waste into or out of the country.

 You should now know if your waste shipment is subject to Article 18, notification controls or prohibition.

-obtain consent from the relevant exporting and importing countries, paying any additional fees required by the importing authorities:
+- obtain consent from the relevant exporting and importing countries, paying any additional fees required by the importing competent authorities:

-apply to and obtain consent from the Environment Agency and importing authorities
+- apply to and obtain consent from the Environment Agency and importing competent authorities

-1: get a notification form and a movement form
+1: get a notification document and a movement document

 You can get these from the Environment Agency International Waste Shipments team: